WHAT EXACTLY IS A EULOGY?

 - The basic biographic detail (when & where they were born, summary of their childhood, significant achievements in life & career, detail of their family – spouse, children and grandchildren if relevant)

 - Anecdotes that reflect their personality

-- Your personal reflections of what they meant to you
+- Your personal reflections on what they meant to you

-- Offer words of comfort and a personal goodbye to the deceased
+- Offer words of comfort to those gathered, and a personal goodbye to the deceased

 Of course, every eulogy is deeply personal.
 All deaths are sad but some are truly tragic.
 There is no generic advice on how to write a eulogy for a child or a young adult.
-Equally, if the deceased has died through tragic circumstances, suicide, alcoholism, abuse, please excuse the assumption of this post being that the deceased is elderly.
-For these more tragic circumstances, we can only recommend that you seek the advice of professional charities, the folk who will be leading the service (such as the priest) or obviously, please give us a call to discuss how we could possibly help.
+Equally, if the deceased has died through tragic circumstances, such as suicide, alcoholism, or abuse, than a more bespoke approach is required.

 STRUCTURE OF A EULOGY